CheickPaul/Finance-Python-Learning-Portfolio/epat--quantinsti/modules/m01_epat_primer/primer04_statistics/notes_statistics.md

 #### 1. <ins>Definitions and Terminology</ins>

  let suppose we are playing a game of dice.
 The die has 6 sided and is fair.
 Every side or face has an equal chance of turning up on rolling.
 Before rolling the die, the results are unknown.
-This is term as a **Random experiment**.
+This is term as a <ins>**Random experiment**</ins>.
 Once the experiment is over, that is once we roll the die, we get to know the result.
-These result are termed as **Outcomes**.
+These result are termed as <ins>**Outcomes**</ins>.

 Then, when we roll this die we have 6 possibles outcomes.
 The set of all possibles outcomes is termed as the **Sample Space**.
-It is denoted by the **Greek alphabet omega = {Sample Space}**
+It is denoted by the <ins>**Greek alphabet omega = {Sample Space}**</ins>

 - Rolling a 6-sided die : Omega = {1,2,3,4,5,6}